All About GS Ball Celebi

 Option 2: Convert Your Cartridge Save to VC

 If you're a cartridge player, you have a couple options for unlocking the GS Ball, one of which includes converting your cartridge save file into a VC save file so that you can unlock the event in VC as intended.
 This requires any cart dumping device to backup and restore your Crystal saves.
 I can personally recommend the GBxCart and the Joey Jr from personal experience, although very old devices such as Monster Brains can also be used.
-It also requires that the 3DS/2DS console you are playing VC Crystal on is hacked and has a save backup/restoring program installed on it such as Checkpoint.
-Refer to Option 1 for instructions on 3DS hacking if you haven't done that already.
+Info on how to restore the backed up save to VC Crystal is out of the scope of this guide.

 Once you have the necessary prerequisites, backup your Crystal save and pop it into BMF's GSC Save Converter to convert it into a VC save, or convert it yourself.
-Move this converted save file onto your 3DS/2DS SD card and restore the save file to your VC Crystal, beat the Pokémon League again if you need to, and the GS Ball event will unlock.
+Restore the save file to your VC Crystal, beat the Pokémon League again if you need to, and the GS Ball event will unlock.
 Make sure to go pick it up from the Goldenrod Pokémon Center.
 You can then choose to play out the event on either cartridge or VC.
 The save file can be moved back to cartridge at any time by backing up the VC save, converting it back to a cartridge save, and restoring it with your device of choice.

 Option 3: Cheating Devices/Methods